 Wildlife Tracks & Sign Online Course

-This online class is offered as a CEU course (continuing education units recognized by The Wildlife Society) as well as a for-credit graduate course in conjunction with the University of Florida.
+This online class is offered as a CEU course (continuing education units recognized by The Wildlife Society) as well as a for-credit course in conjunction with the University of Florida (fall term) and the University of Idaho (summer term).
 It is the perfect opportunity to learn how to identify wildlife tracks in the familiar surroundings of your local area, covering a wide variety of mammal tracks as well as birds, reptiles, and amphibians.

 Wildlife Tracks & Sign Online

 UF course: WIS 4934/6934, 15 modules, 3 credits

 UI course: WLF 404/504, 15 modules, 3 credits

 Summer term: 05/18 - 08/07 (CEU & UI courses)

 Fall Term: 08/24 - 12/09 (CEU & UF courses)